cert-manager/cert-manager/README.md

 The quickest way to ask a question is to first post on our Slack channel (#cert-manager) on the [Kubernetes Slack](http://slack.kubernetes.io/).
-There are a lot of community members in this channel, and you can often get an answer to your question straight away!
+There are a lot of community members on this channel, and you can often get an answer to your question straight away!

 You can also try [searching for an existing issue](https://github.com/cert-manager/cert-manager/issues).